 The Flora Tea Rooms opens specially for us at 6am (it may open sooner at 4am, but don’t bank on it).
-The Ship Inn likewise.
-More and more pop-up cafes along the route this year, follow our Twitter feed as we reveal where they are.
+The Ship at Dunwich will be open from 3am serving breakfast and beer.
+Everyone is welcome!

 Once fed, most then snooze on the shingle a little.
 Some then have a beer or two.

 A few seasoned riders just turn around and spin back to London.
 Most get the coach or train.
 Some just cycle up the coast for a long weekend.

 We’re openly biased.
 We recommend the coaches for the snooze home, and the wagons for your bikes.
 It’s Hamiltons Removals’ most interesting job of the year!
 We put the bikes in their vehicles with their professional packers.
 Tandems and recumbents fit easily.

 That said; whilst we will take every care with bicycles brought back to London, you and your bicycle remain your responsibility.
 If you’re worried about your pristine paint job then bring a wrapping sheet or blanket or similar, but we tell the firm to bring lots of cardboard and try to get all the pedals pointing in the same direction.

 Tickets are now on sale; see the top of this page.